List of The Quintessential Quintuplets characters: Main characters

-The second-oldest quintuplet sister who has very long hair with two butterfly-style accessories on the sides.
+The second-oldest quintuplet sister who has shoulder-length hair with two butterfly-style accessories on the sides.
 Due to her poor eyesight, she has been wearing contact lenses for the past three years but still takes five minutes to put them in.
 Although she is caring and playful with her sisters, she shows an aggressive personality to outsiders, and has a rivalry with Miku due to their polarizing personalities and skill sets.
 She is also fashionable and skilled at cooking, hinted to have dreams of becoming a chef.
 She views Futaro as an interloper to the sisters' unique relationship and has gone to extreme, sometimes illegal lengths to ban him from their apartment.
 She is afraid to be left behind and desires to find her own path, but she is afraid to let go of the past and the dynamic she had with her sisters since they were children.
 Her problems with Futaro comes from the very fact that she sees him as the one changing the status quo she had grown accustomed to, which sometimes generates conflict between her and her sisters.

-However, she starts seeing Futaro as someone who respects her feelings and one who desires to see the Nakano quintuplets together as a family, melting her heart.
-After coming to terms with her past fear of losing her sisters because of each of them taking different life routes, cutting her hair shoulder-length, and after fully realizing her feelings, she becomes the first quintuplet to successfully confess to Futaro.
+However, she starts seeing Futaro as someone who respects her feelings and one who desires to see the Nakano quintuplets together as a family, touching her heart.
+After coming to terms with her past fear of losing her sisters because of each of them taking different life routes and after fully realizing her feelings, she becomes the first quintuplet to successfully confess to Futaro.
 Following this, she becomes far more open and flirtatious towards him, going as far as to try and have sex with him in a hot spring.
 After Futaro's choice at the end of the school festival, she becomes upset with Yotsuba's consideration of her feelings as she sees it as pity.
 After a heartfelt exchange, she accepts Yotsuba's resolve, acknowledging her as a rival and warns that she will take any chance on taking Futaro away if their relationship ever falls apart.
 Five years later, she opens the Nakano Bakery shop with Miku, borrowing the place of the former Uesugi restaurant.

 Louis Kemner of Comic Book Resources stated, "Nino Nakano was rather standoffish, even hostile, when Futaro Uesugi showed up in The Quintessential Quintuplets, but she's not a bad person by any means.
 Around her sisters, Nino is a bit hotheaded but otherwise sweet and caring, and she's a big sucker for romance.
 It's one of her best traits, aside from how honest she is about her feelings."